EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 If you need different encodings, you need change it manually.

-There is an example: in Greek and fontspec package. $\XeLaTeX$ uses Unicode encoding, while the command `\textipa` in **tipa** package which outputs IPA works in ASCII.
+There is an example: in Greek and fontspec package. $XeLaTeX$ uses Unicode encoding, while the command `\textipa` in **tipa** package which outputs IPA works in ASCII.
 So when you compile command `\textipa{}`, the compiler will change the IPA's encoding from ASCII into Unicode, which can not output by default font Latin Modern because it lack these endoing.

 To solve this problem, you just need use font containing IPA in Unicode, such as Linux Libertine O, Times New Roman and so on. for example,